natanfudge/fudgedocs/publish-kotlin-mpp-lib.md

 def ISSUE_URL= // A link to an issue tracker for the library, in our example: "https://github.com/natanfudge/KotlinAwesomePrinter/issues" def SITE_URL= // A link to the library's site.
 In our example: "https://github.com/natanfudge/KotlinAwesomePrinter" def VCS_URL= // A link to the version control system (where the code is stored).
-In our example: "https://github.com/natanfudge/KotlinAwesomePrinter.git"
+In our example: "https://github.com/natanfudge/KotlinAwesomePrinter.git" def LIBRARY_VERSION_NAME=1.0 // The current version of your library.

-def POM_LICENSE_NAME= // The name of the license of the library.
-For example: "The MIT License" def POM_LICENSE_URL= // A link to the license, For example: "https://opensource.org/licenses/MIT" def POM_LICENSE_DIST="repo" // Leave as is def POM_DEVELOPER_ID= // your name, for example "natanfudge" def POM_DEVELOPER_NAME=// your name, for example "natanfudge" def POM_ORGANIZATION_NAME=// The name of your orginization, for example "fudge" def POM_ORGANIZATION_URL= // Your orginization's site, for example "https://github.com/natanfudge" def POM_DESCRIPTION= // A description of your library, for example "Prints 'Kotlin Is Awesome!' " def LIBRARY_VERSION_NAME= // The current version of your library.
 You will need to update this value whenever you upload a new release.
 For example: 1.0

 ```

 Add `jcenter` to your repositories if you don't have it yet: